 During day to day development, there are certain practices which will help progress things and stop issues from falling through the cracks.

-Encourage pair programming via screen sharing for issues which are require a greater level of understanding.
+- Encourage pair programming via screen sharing for issues which require a greater level of understanding.

-Get to know your co-workers, the more you can relate to them the easier it is to have conversations.
-If you can meet in person occasionally, this helps build relationships.
+- Get to know your co-workers, the more you can relate to them the easier it is to have conversations.
+If you can meet in person occasionally, this helps to build relationships.

 Making the most of retrospectives